ThallingerLab/LDA2/README.md

 and click on "Add JARs...".
 Navigate to the "natives" directory in your project and open the corresponding directory (linux64, mac or windows64), and all jar files in this directory to your library path.

-Code for MS/MS spectra interpretation:
-The code primarily responsible for the MS/MS spectra interpretation can be found in src/at/tugraz/genome/lda/msn

-Scripts for e.g. evaluation of experiment 3 and test cases can be found in: test/at/tugraz/genome